kishorkurian123/Whois-Data-Scraper-Tor-and-CodeIgniter/readme.rst

 Whois Scrapper With Tor And Codeigniter
 ###################

-**Scrapes .com , .net , .edu , .sg and all versions of .my with ease, using no proxies, but by making use of TOR.**
+**Scrapes .com,.sg and all versions of .my with ease, using no proxies, making use of TOR.**

 |
 |   Author  : Kishor Kurian aka Repulsor
 |   Email   : repulsor2013@gmail.com
 |   Contact : repulsorbhw (Skype)
+|
 |  “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”
 |   -Martin Fowler
 |